 Buyers in Houston should budget between 2% and 5% of the purchase price in closing costs.
 On a $350,000 home, that is roughly $7,000 to $17,500 on top of your down payment.

-title insurance, home inspection, survey, prepaid homeowners insurance, and prepaid property taxes.
+Common buyer closing costs include loan origination fees, appraisal, title insurance, home inspection, survey, prepaid homeowners insurance, and prepaid property taxes.
 In Texas, it is customary for sellers to cover the owner's title insurance and survey, which can reduce your out-of-pocket costs.
 In a buyer-friendly market, sellers may also offer concessions to cover a portion of your closing costs.
 I help you negotiate strategically so you are not leaving money on the table.
 Your lender is required to provide a Loan Estimate within three business days of your application so you know exactly what to expect before closing day.

 Yes, and more Houston buyers should be taking advantage of them.
-Texas
+Texas has two primary state-level programs worth knowing about.

-which pairs a 30-year fixed rate mortgage with down payment assistance.
+The Texas Department of Housing and Community Affairs (TDHCA) offers the My First Texas Home program for first-time buyers and veterans, which pairs a 30-year fixed rate mortgage with down payment assistance.
 Their My Choice Texas Home program is open to all buyers, including repeat buyers, with no purchase price limit.